thomas-le-moullec/airbnb_advisor/MEMO.md

     -(Coming): Real Estate Mrket API: https://www.zillow.com/ , https://www.programmableweb.com/api/zilyo-vacation-rental, AirVestor

 ## Delivery phases and Future Work:
-1. Build Simple architecture to expose an open API and a website (Sampling: 3 cities; Berlin, Paris, Hong Kong)
+ * 1. Build Simple architecture to expose an open API and a website (Sampling: 3 cities; Berlin, Paris, Hong Kong)
   - The website will be used for datavisualization.<br/>
   - The open API will be exposing the data clean from data sets coming from http://insideairbnb.com <br/>
   - **Due Date:** 29/03/2019

+* 2. Deeper Business Understanding and project plan:
+   - Study of Metrics and Data
+   - Study of the existing
+   - Definition of key features
+   - Definition of Solution Architecture, Pipeline and future costs
+   - Design of clear RoadMap
+   - **Due Date:** 15/04/2019

-2. Deliver a solution able to find the optimal price for a specific asset
+ * 3. Deliver a solution able to find the optimal price for a specific asset
    - Business Understanding
    - Data Preparation
    - Data Transformation
    - Modeling
- - **Due Date:** 15/04/2019
+   - **Due Date:** 01/05/2019

  ## Frequently Asked Questions